White-Label/Web-Template/README.md

 #### Surge

-If you do not already have a server setup and ready to use, an easy to get your website online so the world can listen to your mixtapes, is by using a service called [surge.sh]().
+If you do not already have a server setup and ready to use, an easy way to get your website online so the world can listen to your mixtapes, is by using a service called [surge.sh]().
 The free tier of Surge allows you serve static websites with a custom domain and free SSL.
 If that doesn't already sound amazing, it is also ridiculously easy to setup.

 1. Install surge globally. `npm i -g surge`
 2. Run `surge -p build` and follow the steps to register/login and choose a domain name.